droliva10/AWS_Cloud_Project/README.md

 ## Section Three
 Configure the Windows Server with FlareVM.
 After FlareVM and dependencies/packages are installed, an AMI will be created following the installation.
 Install both Chrome and Firefox browsers.
-If there is an particular malware analysis tool you are requiring for your lab environment, now would be a good time to install.
+If there is any particular malware analysis tools you are requiring for your sandbox environment, now would be a good time to install.
 If you setup and run INeTSim you will be isolated from the internet.

 1. While in the the newly create instance, open a browser of yourt choice and download the raw file.
 This is the